 The Academy is a public, non-sectarian institution serving a variety of Arizonans.
-All members of the community-the administration, teachers, parents, and students-should show profound respect and tolerance for the religious, political, and cultural traditions and perspectives of others.
+All members of the community-the administration, teachers, parents/guardians, and students-should show profound respect and tolerance for the religious, political, and cultural traditions and perspectives of others.
 The administration and teachers will take the lead at the Academy in actively promoting tolerance, civility, and sensitivity.
-Although the curriculum will include studies of world religions and ethical/moral codes, teachers are not permitted to encourage or endorse a particular religious perspective in the courses they teach.
+Although the curriculum will include studies of world religious perspective in the courses they teachers are not permitted to encourage or endorse a particular religious perspective in the courses they teach.
 Rather, they encourage a civil and tolerant discussion of ideas when such topics naturally arise in class or on campus.
 Discussion of contemporary politics and global affairs is not a part of the Academy's curriculum, and opinions about such issues are kept out of the classroom.